10 Beautiful Mountains In Japan (with Hiking Information)

 Nearest Town to Mount Iwate

-We can have the best view of Mount Iwate from the Solitary Cherry Tree at Koiwai Farm.
-It’s the place in the photo where a cherry tree is on a lush green field, with Mount Iwate in the background.
+You can enjoy the best view of Mount Iwate from the Solitary Cherry Tree at Koiwai Farm.
+This is the place in the photo where a cherry tree stands on a lush green field, with Mount Iwate in the background.

-However, if we want to see Mount Iwate, which looks like Mount Fuji, we go to Takizawa Area.
-It is also the town where we can start hiking and climbing Mount Iwate.
+However, if we want to see Mount Iwate’s resemblance to Mount Fuji, we should go to Takizawa Area.
+This is also the town where we can start hiking and climbing Mount Iwate.

 How hard is it to hike Mount Iwate?